jan-kiszka/xenomai-images/tests/README.md

 Currently the following tests are executed on each target:
 - lava-smoketest
+- xenomai-test-suite

 ### lava-smoketest

 The lava smoke tests are part of http://git.linaro.org/lava-team/lava-functional-tests.git and check machine data from the target.

+### xenomai-test-suite

+The xenomai test suite executes the xeno-test tool from xenomai/testsuite.